GW190521: Search for Echoes due to Stimulated Hawking Radiation from Black Holes: Introduction

-where $A e^{i\phi}$ quantifies their overall amplitude, while the modulus and phase of ${\cal R}$ quantify their relative damping and temporal separation, respectively.
-Generally, we expect $0\lesssim A\lesssim2$ and $0< \phi\leq2\pi$ due to GR non-linearities.
+due to GR non-linearities.
 Furthermore, as is often done, we have assumed that the energy in BBH ringdown and echoes are dominated by quadrupolar radiation at $\ell=m=2$.

 In this work, for the first time we search for a physical model of stimulated Hawking radiation, and use two well-established analysis packages in order to cross-validate our findings: the template-based PyCBC \cite{Biwer:2018osg,alex_nitz_2021_5347736} and model-agnostic coherent WaveBurst (cWB) \cite{klimenko_sergey_2021_4419902}.
 We thus can evaluate the statistical significance and energy of the post-merger signal in independent and complementary ways, also quantifying the evidence for the event and its post-merger trigger to be co-located.
-Data for these independent searches available at \cite{GW190521echo}.
+Data for these independent (including priors for all GR waveform parameters) searches available at \cite{GW190521echo}.